JamesRamm/plume/README.rst

 - No reinvention.
 We try to use well proven existing solutions before rolling our own.
 Hence the use of ``marshmallow`` for the ORM/serialization framework.

 - No hijacking.
-Feather is complimentary or an 'add-on' to Falcon.
+Plume is complimentary or an 'add-on' to Falcon.
 It does not replace direct usage of Falcon (what you might expect from a framework).
 It solves some common use cases and provides some useful tools.
 When you want to do something unsupported and go direct to falcon, it doesnt get in your way.